cldunn/work/workspace-simple-mvc/simple-mvc-ui/README.md

 It uses redux and redux-toolkit to maintain a state of the bootstrap spinner, alert and modal.
 It also maintaines data from the last successfully return response or clears the data if a response is unsuccessful.

+The first step is to download the demo application and all the actual demos.
+They all reside in the work repository so all that is needed is to clone the work repository.

 # Build simple-mvc-ui Application in Development Mode
 1. Navigate to the workspace-simple-mvc/simple-mvc-ui directory and run: npm install && npm start
+2. Start the simple-mvc-api server side application (see workspace-simple-mvc/simple-mvc-api README.md)
-2. Launch in browser: http:/localhost:3001
+3. Launch in browser: http:/localhost:3001

 # Build simple-mvc-ui Application in Production Mode and deploy in Tomcat
 1. Navigate to the workspace-simple-mvc/simple-mvc-ui directory and run: npm install && npm run build